kubeflow/examples/named_entity_recognition/documentation/step-1-setup.md

 ```

 ## Clone this repository
-Clone the following repository, it contains everything which is needed for this example.
+Clone the following repository, which contains everything needed for this example.

 ```bash
 git clone https://github.com/kubeflow/examples.git